CSC207-UofT/course-project-comfortivity/progress_report.md

 Contributions: (what was implemented and done)

-Gesikeme Wodu: Implemented CLI, wrote progress report, wrote scenario, worked on CRC cards, and debugged syntax errors in all modules.
+Gesikeme Wodu: Implemented CLI, wrote progress report, wrote part of scenario, worked on CRC cards, and debugged syntax errors in all modules.

 David Basil: Implemented Building, User, SchoolMap, worked on CRC cards, Building unittest and debugged syntax errors and other exceptions in all modules (mainly CLI).

-Edmund Rong: Wrote specification, implemented DataManager,
+Edmund Rong: Wrote specification, implemented DataManager, and worked on CRC cards.

-Nori Lam: Implemented Request classes, worked on CRC cards,
+Nori Lam: Implemented Request classes, worked on CRC cards, and wrote part of scenario.

 Gurmanjot Singh: Implemented UIController Review, search in SearchUseCase, changed attributes of Request implemented classes, and debugged syntax errors in all modules.